adamvalik/IJA_project/README.md

 ```bash
 mvn package
 ```
 to build the project.
-This will also generate the documentation.
-The resulting JAR file will be in the ``target`` directory.
+This will also generate the documentation, which can be found in ``target/site/apidocs/index.html`` The resulting JAR file will be in the ``target`` directory.
 Run:
 ```bash
 mvn javafx:run